DevGohil411/Trading-bot/README.md

 ## 🤝 Contributing

-Agar koi issue hai ya improvement suggest karni hai:
+If you have issues or want to suggest improvements:
-1. Fork karo repo
+1. Fork the repository
-2. Branch banao (`git checkout -b feature/amazing-feature`)
+2. Create a branch (`git checkout -b feature/amazing-feature`)
-3. Changes commit karo (`git commit -m 'Add amazing feature'`)
+3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push karo (`git push origin feature/amazing-feature`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Pull Request kholo
+5. Open a Pull Request

 ---